jlleongarcia/jlleongarcia/content/blog/da-ml-ab.md

 date: 2020-11-27T23:20:21+01:00
 draft: false
 tags: ["Outro"]
-description: 'What it is A/B Testing.
-Results in Python'
+description: 'What it is A/B Testing?
+Statistical insights and informed decisions that drive conversions'
 summary: 'Explore A/B testing.
 Learn how to integrate advanced data analysis techniques, uncover insights, and make informed decisions that drive conversions.'
 url: 'AB-Testing-for-data-analytics'
 math: true
 ---

-By combining the power of data-driven experimentation with advanced analytical techniques, you can revolutionize your optimization strategy and achieve impressive results.
+By combining the power of **data-driven experimentation** with advanced analytical techniques, you can revolutionize your **optimization strategy** and achieve impressive results.

 We'll leverage **the synergy between A/B testing and data analytics**, showcasing how these two disciplines can work hand in hand to help you make informed decisions.

-> The world of A/B testing — a simple yet powerful technique that can transform products
+> The world of A/B testing — a simple yet powerful technique that can **transform products**

 In a nutshell, **A/B testing involves comparing two different versions of your product** (*you name it: app, web page, email, ad...*) to determine which one performs better.